About CUA Trusted Leader

 U.S. Department of Education and Michigan State Board of Education

-The U.S. Department of Education lists GRTS as an approved graduate theological institution.
+The U.S. Department of Education lists CTS as an approved graduate theological institution.

 U.S. Citizenship and Immigration Services

-The U.S. Citizenship and Immigration Services approves GRTS for the education of international students.
+The U.S. Citizenship and Immigration Services approves CTS for the education of international students.